rkudum/web-crawler/README.md

 http://localhost:8080/webCrawler?domain=http://wiprodigital.com

 ### Request Parameters
-domain  takes in the domain name which needs to be web crawled.
+url takes a parameter by name domain  this will be the domain name which needs to be web crawled.
-By default this value is set http://wiprodigital.com
+By default this value is set http://wiprodigital.com/

 ### Response